nathanlesage/qrage-pro/README.md

 QRage Pro is implemented as a progressive web app on top of modern web technologies.
 It runs in any modern browser, including Chrome, Safari, or Firefox.
-To get started, simply start the app, choose the type of QR code you want to create, and enter the appropriate data.
+To get started, simply [start the app by clicking here](https://nathanlesage.github.io/qrage-pro/), choose the type of QR code you want to create, and enter the appropriate data.
 Depending on what type of data you encode into the QR code, smartphones will offer various actions:

 * open URLs in the web browser
 * add VCards to the address book